AppsterdamGreece/AppsterdamGreece.github.io/_drafts/2103-11-21-Appsterdam-OSS-Launch-Party-Lua-Vision.md

 We are happy to announce the first Appsterdam OSS Launch Party.
 We hope it will be the first of many.

-On Thursday, December 5th, [Giannis Gravezas] will launch and present [Lua Vision].
+On Thursday, December 5th, [Yannis Gravezas] will launch and present [Lua Vision].

 ## The Evening

 You are welcome to join on Thursday, December 5th, from 21:00 EST at [Stone Soup] in Athens.

-[Giannis Gravezas] will kick of the evening by presenting [Lua Vision], what it is, how it works and how you can contribute.
+[Yannis Gravezas] will kick off the evening by presenting [Lua Vision], what it is, how it works and how you can contribute.
+Panos Xinos will introduce the Lua language, it's features and his real world experience with it.
+Stefanos Poiitidis will explain LuaJit & FFI, a revolutionary concept that brings native performance to scripting

-We will provide several workstations with [Lua Vision] installed connected to a [Kinect] and a projector, and, off course, you can bring your own machine.
+We will provide several workstations with [Lua Vision] installed connected to a [Kinect] and a projector, and, of course, you can bring your own machine.
 We will help you get set up, answer any question and show you what the module is capable of.

 We will provide some drinks and snacks and will accept donations to share in the costs.